lucidworks/lucidworks.github.io/eLearning/ffindex/README.md

 17. Return to the **Fields** window.
 Your new fields should have Num Docs values.
 If you don't see Num Docs values, close out of **Fields** and reopen the window.

-18. Add the following fields and their parameters by repeating **step 15** for each row:
+18. Add the following fields and their parameters by repeating **steps 12-13** for each row:

 <img src="https://storage.googleapis.com/fusion-datasets/5.4_Markdown_images/01%20FF/Ingestion/step%2019%20field%20params.png" style="height: 350px; width:700px;"/>